srid/neuron-template/README.md

 To understand how linking works, read [the neuron guide on Linking](https://neuron.zettel.page/2011504.html).

 For other ways to edit your notes (editors, web interface), see the [neuron guide](https://neuron.zettel.page/2011406.html).
-In particular, [Cerveau](https://www.cerveau.app/) is the easiest way to edit your notes on the goa.
+In particular, [Cerveau](https://www.cerveau.app/) is the easiest way to edit your notes on the go.

 Questions?
 Checkout the [[faq]].